 - When: Fri.
 Oct.
 11 - Thu.
 Oct.
 31 (select nights)

 [ Click here for Westcoaster coverage of Scareventures ]

 Scareventures presents another iteration of its Haunted Lodge--the darker manifestation of the El Cajon Elks Lodge, where fiendish characters pursue blood and victims inside a remote nature lodge.
 Trapped within its confines, guests must come face to face with these murderous mavens with a twisted slant on hospitality.
-Adjacent is the Camp Calavera, where "Light fright" trick-or-treating is offered from 5:00 - 6:30pm.
-From 7:00 - 10:00pm, the light goes down, and the frights go up for the full haunt!
+Adjacent is the Camp Calavera, where a family-friendly “light fright" trick-or-treating is offered from 5:30 - 7:30pm.

 By day, Balboa Park is a beautiful, verdant urban green space with pretty views and a serene ambiance.
 By night, during Halloween season, it becomes a terrifying trail of devious macabre and insatiable maniacs.
-This year features horror icons and strange manifestations, plus apparently lots and lots of chainsaws.
-That's always good--plus, they can double as tree trimming for park maintenance!
+Do you dare venture into the bloody wilderness?

-We're bringing back a list of immersive theater and escape room attractions that share a horror theme, after deferring to other sites last year.
+We're keeping our select list of escape room attractions that have some sort of horror association.
 Here are a few options for horror that are a little beyond the traditional haunted house or show set-up!

-(And for a more comprehensive listing of immersive experiences and escape rooms, we refer you to the fine folks at Haunting.net and Escape Authority for great listings and reviews of the best Southern California has to offer--many of them horror themed, but operating year-round!)
+(And for a more comprehensive listing of escape rooms, we refer you to the fine folks at Escape Authority for great listings and reviews of the best Southern California has to offer--many of them horror themed, but operating year-round!)